 Get the Sam the Cooking Guy cookbook.
 (True story: I bought the cookbook for my husband for Christmas.
 He bought it for me.)
 Check out recipes on thecookingguy.com.
 And watch his YouTube videos: it’ll transform your cooking.
 Plus, he’s entertaining.

-Shredded chicken, pork, sliced steak, ground beef, and Italian sausage can be the base of so many different meals – here’s a round-up of easy recipe ideas with leftovers + pantry items to keep on hand for speedy dinners.
+Shredded chicken, pork, sliced steak, ground beef, and Italian sausage can be the base of so many different meals – here’s a round-up of easy recipes for using leftover chicken (or whatever else you made the night before) + pantry items to keep on hand for speedy dinners.

 Flatbreads are a crowd favorite and ready in 15 minutes.
 Throw your leftovers on top, add cheese, and bake.
 Keep a pack of stonefire flatbreads(available in most grocery stores and Target!) in your pantry for this quick dinner.